 Google I/O 2018 marked the launch of the Flutter Beta 3 version, a mobile app software development kit (SDK) for building beautiful and native mobile UI for iOS and Android.
 Along with the launch of the 3rd beta version of Flutter, this Google event also announced its new tooling partners and official support from the Material team.

-The first beta version of Flutter was released in Mobile World Congress in February.
+The first beta version of Flutter was released at Mobile World Congress in February.
 This is the 3rd update in that lineage that showcases continued progress towards completing the 1.0 release.

 What Problems of Developers Lead to the Origin of Flutter?

-Those that do not have time and resources to invest for such native app development would rather settle in for cross platform mobile app development services, which failed to deliver native-like experience to users.
+Those that do not have time and resources to invest in such native app development would rather settle in for cross-platform mobile app development services, which failed to deliver a native-like experience to users.

 Google felt the dire need to come up with a new SDK for mobile app development.
 That was when ‘Flutter’ came into existence.
 This SDK opens up a new path for developers to build apps with enhanced visuals and delivering native performance.